DavidCampbellIII/Public-Space-Congestion-Analyzer-Documentation/docs/quick-start.md

 Once the object is imported into the project, drag and drop it into the scene.
 Position it, scale it, and rotate it to the desired values.

 Once the object has been positioned, ensure that the object has a `Collider` component attached to it.
-This can be done by selecting the object, and pressing the "Add Component" button near the button of the Inspector.
+This can be done by selecting the object, and pressing the "Add Component" button near the bottom of the Inspector.

-Objects can contain `SphereCollider`s, `BoxCollider`s, or `MeshCollider`s.  `SphereCollider`s and `BoxCollider`s are preferred due to their simplicity and efficiency, so prefer these two colliders when possible.
+Objects can contain `SphereCollider`s, `BoxCollider`s, or `MeshCollider`s.  <br/>`SphereCollider`s and `BoxCollider`s are recommended due to their simplicity and efficiency, so prefer these two colliders when possible.

 If the object in question has a more complex shape, a `MeshCollider` can be used.
 Read the Unity documentation for [`MeshCollider` components](https://docs.unity3d.com/Manual/class-MeshCollider.html) to see details on how to configure the component.